George Makari: Soul Machine

 The book is a synthetic history of the mind and the emergence of psychological man in the West World.
 It was rated one of the Best Books of 2016 by author Andrew Solomon in The Guardian and was called "brilliant" and "essential reading" by the Wall Street Journal.

 Of Fear and Strangers: A History of Xenophobia

 Published by W.W.
-Norton & Company in 2021, this book traces the history of xenophobia.
+Norton & Company in 2021, this book traces the history of xenophobia, chronicling its conceptualization since the term was coined in the late-nineteenth century.
+Makari investigates the evolution of xenophobia and considers how political commentators, philosophers, social scientists, and psychologists have attempted to account for the hatred of strangers.
+He discusses xenophobia alongside Western nationalism, mass migration, genocide, and colonialism, and offers an account of its international resurgence in the twenty-first century.

+This book was the winner of the 87th annual Anisfield-Wolf Book Award and the International Psychoanalytical Association’s 2023 Elisabeth Young-Bruehl Prejudice Award.
 Author Thomas Chatterton Williams reviewed the book in The New York Times, describing it as "riveting" and "a meditation on a subject that has vexed human society at least since the dawn of consciousness".
 The book was also reviewed in The Wall Street Journal and The Washington Post.

 Personal life

 Makari is the son of medical researcher Jack Makari.